therealbstern/apcupsd/doc/manual/manual.rst

 before restarting your computer.
 On my system, the UPS is configured as at the factory to have a 180 second grace period before shutting off the power.
-During this type of testing, 180 seconds { seems} like an eternity, so please take care to either wait or manually power off your UPS.
+During this type of testing, 180 seconds *seems* like an eternity, so please take care to either wait or manually power off your UPS.
 To determine what grace period is programmed into your UPS EEPROM, run '``apcaccess eprom``' and look at the "Shutdown grace delay".